 Rather than sitting on the couch ordering takeaways all day, I would mimic a Tour de France competitor’s fuelling while riding the equivalent of a demanding stage.
-I had neither the time nor budget to do this experiment in France on an actual route from this year’s race (sob!), so I needed to choose a stage I could replicate on the Northern English parcours on my doorstep.
-Stage 10 from Morzine to Megève looked ideal: a relentlessly hilly 148km.
+I had neither the time nor budget to do this experiment in France on an actual route from the race (sob!), so I needed to choose a stage I could replicate on the Northern English parcours on my doorstep.
+Stage 10 from the 2022 edition of the Tour de France, from Morzine to Megève looked ideal: a relentlessly hilly 148km.

 I would start in my home town of Otley in Yorkshire, head out through Ikley, then up into Skipton before taking on the steep slopes of Malham; turning for home, I’d make my way up over Greenhow and across the moors to finish.
 This would mean covering 143km, just 5km short of Stage 10’s distance.
 Admittedly, no Yorkshire climb was going to replicate Stage 10’s finale (1,384m) but adding together all my smaller ascents, I would accrue just as much overall elevation, a total of 8,225ft (2,507m).